 If you have an herb garden, container herb garden or are foraging wild herbs, you’re going to want to learn to properly harvest herbs.
 Learn how to cut, clean and dry herbs in every season to use year round!

 Interested in growing herbs but are short on space or new to them?
 Start with a few basic but wonderful herbs and grow them in containers!
-To learn how, please consider our book, Herbs in the Bathtub.
+To learn how, please consider our book, The Potted Herb.
 This book outlines and educates you on several basic culinary and wellness herbs, including how to grow them and use them.
 To learn more, click below:

 Whether you’re growing herbs in pots or harvesting fresh from your community garden, learning to harvest herbs properly is so important.
 Even wild herbs that can be harvested in season need to be properly cut, cleaned and dried to be used year round.